botttos/3D-Car-Game/README.md

 Less steep roads --> better car stability.

+Bugs:

-Bug is not completely solved, but is not relevant anymore.
+Bug where spheres did'nt activate in order is not completely solved, but is not relevant anymore.

+It's way not usual, but sometimes, at the game the car starts shaking for some time.
+It doesn't affect the gameplay tho, it's only visual.

 ###Version 1.0: